The400MillionDollarCorp/OSSPoly/main doc/COMPLETE_SETUP_GUIDE.md

 ## 🎯 What is OSSPoly?

-OSSPoly is an intelligent AI trading agent that analyzes and trades on Polymarket, a decentralized prediction market platform.
+OSSPoly is an intelligent Open Source AI trading agent that analyzes and trades on Polymarket, a decentralized prediction market platform.
 The system consists of:

 - **AI Agent "Poly"**: Performs deep market research, analysis, and makes trading decisions
 - **Web Interface**: Modern React app where you can monitor the agent's thought process and approve/reject trades